ITMA 2023 Exhibitor Preview: PLEVA GmbH

 EMPFINGEN, Germany — May 17, 2023 — “ITMA is the place to be for textile production.
-Here you can see the technology of tomorrow and what possibilities there are to make processes more cost-effective, sustainable, transparent, and above all more efficient – which is nowadays more important than ever”, states Dr. Ralf Pleva, Managing Director.
+Here you can see the technology of tomorrow and what possibilities there are to make processes more cost-effective, sustainable, transparent, and above all more efficient – which is nowadays more important than ever,” stated Dr. Ralf Pleva, managing director.
 “And that is exactly our claim.
 We enable textile producers to save large amounts of energy, improve product quality and make even complex processes more traceable and reproducible by using high-end sensors and controls with latest technology.
 In other words, we are unlocking the gateway to tomorrow’s production.”

 Make sophisticated processes transparent and efficient with PLEVATEC pro: The new, advanced process control system PLEVATEC pro allows an integration of a huge variety of process critical data with all information at one glance and optimal controls.
 It is designed to enhance and simplify operation even at complex production lines with different modules.